gabrielguim/pharmaweb/README.md

     DELETE /api/[entity.endpoint]/{id}

-The app defines also search API for Procut
+The app defines also search API for Product

     GET /api/products/?q={text}

-You can test them using postman or any other rest client.
+You can test them using Postman or any other rest client.